 Since the beginning of the Sage project, Sage contributors have tried to listen and think about what would increase the chances that serious potential contributors would actually contribute.
 What encourages one contributor can discourage another, so tradeoffs need to be made.
 To decide that a stabilization release would merge patches with bug fixes, and only fix bugs, would likely discourage someone from contributing when they have been told in advance that their positively reviewed patches will not be merged.
 The Sage community believes in the principle of “release early, release often”.
 How the Sage project is organized and run differ greatly from that of a commercial software company.
 Contributors are all volunteers and this changes the dynamic of the project dramatically from what it would be if Sage were a commercial development effort with all developers being full-time employees.

 To download the Sage standard documentation in HTML or PDF formats, visit the Help and Support page on the Sage website.
 Each release of Sage comes with the full documentation that makes up the Sage standard documentation.
-If you have downloaded a binary Sage release, the HTML version of the corresponding documentation comes pre-built and can be found under the directory SAGE_ROOT/devel/sage-main/doc/output/html/.
+If you have downloaded a binary Sage release, the HTML version of the corresponding documentation comes pre-built and can be found under the directory SAGE_ROOT/src/doc/output/html/.
 During the compilation of Sage from source, the HTML version of the documentation is also built in the process.
 To build the HTML version of the documentation, issue the following command from SAGE_ROOT:

 $ ./sage -docbuild --no-pdf-links all html